adnammit/media-client/README.md

 * finish writing out genre types
 * add genre filter
 * limit random to filteredCollection
+* use the same component for SearchDetail and MediaDetail if possible
+* error display

 ## Type Support for `.vue` Imports in TS